 Germany shall become less dependent on oil and gas imports.

-The emissions of greenhouse gases, which are harmful to the environment, shall be reduced by 80 to 95 per cent by 2050.
+In line with the Paris Agreement, the emissions of greenhouse gases, which are harmful to the environment, shall be reduced by 80% to 95% by 2050.

 Energy needs shall be reduced by more economical and efficient use.